Riemannian Langevin Algorithm for Solving Semidefinite Programs: Overview of Proofs for Main Theorems

 \subsubsection{Existing Results on Lyapunov Conditions}

-In the context of Markov diffusions, a Lyapunov function is a map $W:M \to [1,\infty)$ that satisfies the following type of condition on a subset $A \subset M$
+In the context of Markov diffusions, a Lyapunov function is a map $W:M \to [1,\infty)$ that satisfies the following type of condition on a subset $B \subset M$

-where $L$ is the It\^{o} generator of the Langevin diffusion in \cref{eq:langevin_diffusion}, and $\theta$ is either a positive constant or a function depending on $x$. \citet{bakry2008simple} showed that under the Lyapunov condition with a constant $\theta > 0$, and when the Gibbs measure $\nu$ restricted to $M \setminus A$ satisfies a Poincar\'{e} inequality, we have that $\nu$ satisfies a Poincar\'{e} inequality on $M$. \citet{cattiaux2010note} showed a slight strengthening of the condition along with a Poincar\'{e} inequality also implies a logarithmic Sobolev inequality.
+where $L$ is the It\^{o} generator of the Langevin diffusion in \cref{eq:langevin_diffusion}, and $\theta$ is either a positive constant or a function depending on $x$.
+Here the set $B$ is chosen usch that the Gibbs measure $\nu$ satisfies a Poincar\'e inequality when restricted to $M\setminus B$.
+Under these two conditions, we have that $\nu$ satisfies a Poincar\'{e} inequality on $M$ \cite{bakry2008simple,cattiaux2013poincare}.
+A slight strengthening of the condition along with a Poincar\'{e} inequality also implies a logarithmic Sobolev inequality \cite{cattiaux2010note}.
 The advantage of this approach is that both of these results have made their constants explicit, which allows us to compute explicit dependence on dimension and temperature.

-Our work builds on \citet{menz2014poincare}, where the authors developed a careful perturbation to remove exponential dependence on $\beta$ due to the Holley--Stroock perturbation.
+Our work builds on \cite{menz2014poincare}, where the authors developed a careful perturbation to remove exponential dependence on $\beta$ due to the Holley--Stroock perturbation.
 However, after careful calculations, we found this approach still introduced an exponential dependence on dimensions $nd$.
-To get a polynomial runtime in terms of dimension, we will need to develop a new technique without perturbation.
-We will defer to \cref{subsec:app_lyapunov} for more precise details on the Lyapunov methods.
+To get a polynomial runtime in terms of dimension, we need to develop a new technique without perturbation.
+We will defer to \cref{subsec:app_lyapunov} for more details on the existing Lyapunov methods.

 Lyapunov function is often interpreted as an energy quantity that decreases with time, hence controlling a desired process.
-Here we present an important alternate interpretation as the moment generating function of an escape time.
-Let $\{Z_t\}_{t\geq 0}$ be the Langevin diffusion defined in \cref{eq:langevin_diffusion}, and we know from the Feynman-Kac formula \citep[Theorem 7.15]{bovier2016metastability} that the unique solution to $LW = - \theta W$ is
+Alternatively, we can interpret the Lyapunov function as the moment generating function of an escape time, which is well known in the Markov chain literature (see e.g. \cite[Theorem 14.1.3]{douc2018markov}), and first introduced for Markov diffusions in \cite{cattiaux2013poincare,cattiaux2017hitting}.
+Let $\{Z_t\}_{t\geq 0}$ be the Langevin diffusion defined in \cref{eq:langevin_diffusion}, and we know from the Feynman--Kac formula \citep[Theorem 7.15]{bovier2016metastability} that the unique solution to $LW = - \theta W$ is